-If you’re like me, modern life just doesn’t make you happy.
+If you’re like me, modern life makes you feel like something is missing.
 I feel that this is due to too many things separating us from the natural world — the clean air, living soils, verdant plants, and wonderful animals that are, or could be, part of our lives.
 And that’s without mentioning the dark skies, fungal organisms, seasons, and other parts of our environment that we evolved with.

-I’ve been on a decades long journey to get closer to nature.
-I’ve become a native plant gardener, observed bees and wasps, learned to ferment, become closely acquainted with my gut microbiome, and learned about the inherent needs of my dogs and cats to try to help them live their best lives.
-I like to think this all fits under one umbrella – rewilding.
+In my journey to get closer to nature, I have become a native plant gardener, I observe bees and wasps, learn about the inherent needs of my dogs and cats to try to help them live their best lives, and so much more.

 At Hearthwilde, I write about my own efforts to get closer to the wild side of life, and hopefully I have tips that others can benefit from as well.